-Rich chocolate ganache can be used for toppings, frostings or fillings, as a truffle base, or for the best hot chocolate ever.
-You won't believe how easy it is to make!
+Rich chocolate ganache only needs two ingredients, chocolate and heavy cream, to make a wonderfully versatile treat.
+Use different ratios of the two to create fudgy toppings, frostings or fillings, a truffle base, or the best hot chocolate ever.
+You won't believe how easy these are to make!

 Jump to: